 During that time, I lost a lot of weight from stress and never really wanted to eat.
 I isolated myself from my friends and boyfriend at the time.
 Panic attacks got so bad that I had to lie on the floor just to cool down.
 I even stopped going to classes and didn’t feel excited for stuff like prom, summer, or Friday nights.

 It felt like I lost myself.
 Thankfully, I finally talked to my doctor about these symptoms.
 She told me that I was experiencing severe anxiety and referred me to an amazing counselor.
+I learned so many fantastic tips for health anxiety after just a few office visits!

 What is health anxiety?